High Watch campus buildings

 Equine Assisted Learning Experiences

-For more than five years, High Watch residential guests have had the opportunity to participate in The Equus Effect program offered at Joy Farm.
+For more than five years, High Watch residential guests have had the opportunity to participate in The Equine Assisted Learning Program offered at Joy Farm.
 Equine Assisted Learning is an experiential process that involves activities with horses to promote human physical and mental health.
 The program aims to help the participants develop the necessary skills to become more emotionally agile.
 Through building resonance with the horse, the participant can learn to experience an emotion, identify what the emotion is telling them, change accordingly, respond rather than react, and return to a steady emotional state.
 This helps the participants improve impulse control, accountability, responsibility, self-confidence, stress tolerance, problem-solving skills, and self-control.

 Why Horses?